Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-Here are some quantities that describe important properties of a randomness expansion protocol.
 Let $y\ge0$.
-We call a normalized classical-quantum state {\em $y$-ideal} if it has $\ge y$ conditional min-entropy.
+We will say that a subnormalized classical-quantum state $\rho$ is {\em $y$-ideal} if its normalization $\rho / \Tr ( \rho )$ has conditional min-entropy greater than or equal to $y$.
+(For convenience, we will say that the zero state is $y$-ideal for all $y$.)
 Let $\epsilon_s, \epsilon_c, \lambda$ be reals in $[0, 1]$.
-A randomness expansion protocol is said to have a {\em yield of $y$ extractable bits} with a {\em soundness error} $\epsilon_s$ if for any device $D$, the accepting portion of the final state is always within trace distance $\epsilon_s$ of a subnormalized $y$-ideal state.
-It is said to have a {\em completeness error} $\epsilon_c$ if there exists an implementation, referred to as the ``ideal'' implementation, so that for any implementation within $\lambda$-deviation from the ideal, the probability of aborting is always $\le \epsilon_c$.
+A randomness expansion protocol is said to have a {\em yield of $y$ extractable bits} with a {\em soundness error} $\epsilon_s$ if for any device $D$, and any purifying system $E$ for $D$, the state of $(X, E)$ corresponding to the ``success'' event is always within trace distance $\epsilon_s$ of a $y$-ideal state.
+It is said to have a {\em completeness error} $\epsilon_c$ with noise level $\lambda$ if there exists an implementation, referred to as the ``correct'' implementation, so that for any implementation which deviates by no more than $\lambda$ from the correct implementation, the probability of aborting is always $\le \epsilon_c$.
 If both the soundness and the completeness errors are $\le\epsilon$, we simply say the protocol has an error $\epsilon$.

 \commentout{ \begin{remark} Our definition of completeness error is quite strong and some weaker notions may be more desirable in some settings.
 For example, changing the input state considered from ``any'' input state to those from a set $\S$ of ideal input states, we have a notion of completeness with respect to $\S$.
 Yet another alternative is to measure error by distance to a normalized ideal output state.
 Those quantities are closely related thus our results can be modified correspondingly.
 For example, if an output state is within $\epsilon$ trace distance to an ideal output state, the chance of aborting is $\le\epsilon$.
 Conversely, if the probability of aborting is $\le \epsilon$, the closest ideal output state is within $2(\epsilon_s+\epsilon)$ trace distance. \end{remark} }